How do you approach writing a cover letter for a teaching job?

 - Your teaching and classroom management style

-- A few key achievements in the classroom and in the school community
+- A few key achievements in the classroom and the school community

 - What you can bring to a teaching position